pjuster/Qualys/README.md

 Qualys-API-Tag multiple assets.ps1 - is an untested Windows powershell script that will assign a specific tag to a list of assets in an Excel file.

 Excel file needs column A to be asset name, column B to be the tag to be applied to the asset.

+**Caveats are this code is supplied As-Is and full testing is recommended before using in any production testing.**